-How Electric Vehicles Work?
+How Do Electric Vehicles work?

 Just consider your cell phone, over time batteries are depleted and require a recharge.
 There are no emissions in a BEV, negating the need for smog checks and it doesn’t have a tailpipe.
 Acceleration response (torque) on electric cars is nearly instantaneous.
 Rapid pedal response and zippy maneuvering into traffic compared to conventional vehicles.
-BEV’s has few moving parts and they’re also cheaper to maintain, requiring no engine oil changes.
+BEV’s have few moving parts and they’re also cheaper to maintain, requiring no engine oil changes.